 After perusing the quidditch supplies, cauldrons, confections, and beautifying potions that are for sale in the stores of Diagon Alley, you might stroll over to Gringotts Wizarding Bank and ask them for a small business loan.
-Although LIBOR is an interest rate that is used across the world, a borrower at Gringotts Wizarding Bank would have even more of a reason to expect their loan to be based off of LIBOR than borrowers at other banks would, considering Gringotts’ close proximity to LIBOR’s place of origin.
+Although LIBOR is an interest rate that is used across the world, a borrower at Gringotts Wizarding Bank would have even more reason to expect their loan to be based off of LIBOR than borrowers at other banks would, considering Gringotts’ close proximity to LIBOR’s place of origin.
 For that reason, there are certain facts entrepreneurs who find themselves in this highly probable situation should know about LIBOR.
 These facts are ones that entrepreneurs who borrow from banks other than Gringotts should probably know as well.

 “LIBOR, which stands for London Interbank Offered Rate, serves as a globally accepted key benchmark interest rate that indicates borrowing costs between banks.
 The rate is calculated and published each day by the Intercontinental Exchange (ICE).”